Accusation with side effects – Democrats face a dilemma

 The chances that the 74-year-old will be convicted are better this time than a year ago.
 What happened on January 6 and Trump’s behavior after losing the presidential election on November 3 also appalled many in the Republican Party.
 Even the Republican parliamentary group leader, Mitch McConnell, who had long been considered loyal to Trump, had declared internally that he considered his actions “impeachable”.

 [Jeden Donnerstag die wichtigsten Entwicklungen aus Amerika direkt ins Postfach – mit dem Newsletter „Washington Weekly“ unserer USA-Korrespondentin Juliane Schäuble.
-Hier geht es zur kostenlosen Anmeldung: tagesspiegel.de/washington-weekly]
+Hier geht es zur kostenlosen Anmeldung]

 But for a guilty verdict, at least 17 Republicans would have to vote for a conviction alongside the 50 Democratic senators – and that is currently considered very unlikely.
 Trump continues to enjoy great support from the party base.
 The concern of many parliamentarians in Washington is that they will be punished in the next elections if they stand against the ex-president.